About My Travels in Saguaro

 I’ve spent a great deal of time hiking in Saguaro National Park over the years and I have to say (outside of the peak summer heat) it’s a fantastic park to wander some trails.
 So let’s explore the best hikes Saguaro National Park has to offer.

-In 2021 I visited Saguaro in the late fall with a small crew to create our SAGUARO film.
-In the making of that film we roamed more trails I can count looking to capture the park from every angle.
+In 2021 I visited Saguaro in the late fall with a small crew to create our SAGUARO film (you can see that below).
+In the making of that film we roamed more trails than I can count looking to capture the park from every angle.

 So enough introduction, let’s dive into these hikes I’ve been talking about and maybe you’ll find a few that interest you!